micropython-IMU/micropython-fusion/README.md

  1. `fusion.py` The standard synchronous fusion library.
  2. `fusion_async.py` Version of the library using uasyncio for nonblocking access to pitch, heading and roll.
+ 3. `deltat.py` Controls timing for above.
- 3. `orientate.py` A utility for adjusting orientation of an IMU for sensor fusion.
+ 4. `orientate.py` A utility for adjusting orientation of an IMU for sensor fusion.

 Test/demo programs: